Dual-core

 Tip

-You can think of a computer with dual-core as a computer with two CPUs (central processing unit).
+You can think of a computer with dual-core as a computer with two CPUs (Central Processing Units).
 If the computer is a quad-core, you could think of that computer as having four processors.

-Core duo, CPU terms, Dual processors, Hyper-threading, Multi-core, Quad-core, TLP
+Core duo, CPU terms, Dual processor, Hyper-threading, Multicore processor, Quad-core, TLP